Installation#

 conda activate areal

-1. Install pip dependencies:
+1. Install pip dependencies using uv:

 git clone https://github.com/inclusionAI/AReaL